Geotextile for Road Stabilization

 Advantage of Woven Geotextiles

-The woven geotextile for road stabilization is designed to act a barrier between two different soil products.
+The woven geotextile for road stabilization is designed to act as a barrier between two different soil products.
 This particular geotextile is constructed from the polypropylene silt film fabric that offers high strength and resistance to several different aspects of your application.

 Advantages to the woven geotextile include: